munizart/munizart.github.io/_posts/2018-10-11-introducing-idle-comp.md

 On this blog post I'll cover:
 * What is `requestIdleCallback`
-* Idle Until Urgent philosophy
+* Idle Until Urgent pattern
 * Non-blocking code
 * and finally, Composition